MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-onenote.md

 This section provides a step-by-step guide to help you develop a migration policy and execute the transition smoothly.

+### Identifying Users on OneNote for Windows 10 version:

+To identify users or devices in your organization using OneNote for Windows 10 via Microsoft Intune, follow these steps to run a report:

+- In Intune, navigate to: **All Services** > **Apps | Monitor** > **Monitor** > **Discovered apps**, then search for "Office.OneNote."
+- Look for the application version starting with `16001.xxxxx.xxxxx.x` to identify OneNote for Windows 10 users.
+  > [!NOTE]
+  > The sample migration script in the OneNote Deployment Guide works only with OneNote for Windows 10 devices on version `16001.14326.22008.0` or later.

+### Migration Policy Development

-Migration Policy Development: To facilitate a successful migration to OneNote on Windows, organizations should:
+To ensure a smooth migration to OneNote for Windows, organizations must customize their script to complete the following functions:

-*Customize the Migration Script.*

-Use this sample script to suit your organization's needs.

-:::code language="powershell" source="../snippets/deployment-guide-onenote/uninstall-onenote-win10.ps1":::

-Ensure the script performs the following functions:

-- **Installs OneNote on Windows** on user devices.
+- Installs OneNote on Windows on user devices.
 Refer to the Deployment Guidance section for more details.

-- **Updates OneNote for Windows 10** to the latest build (min build 16001.14326.21802.0) to incorporate essential features that prevent data loss during the migration of unsynced notes.
+- Updates OneNote for Windows 10 to the latest build.
+This ensures important features are incorporated, preventing data loss during the migration of unsynced notes.
+    > [!NOTE]
+    > This script does not update OneNote for Windows 10 devices that aren't on version 16001.14326.22008.
+IT admins must upgrade these devices according to their organization's policy.

-- **Terminates all OneNote for Windows 10 processes.**
+- Terminates all OneNote for Windows 10 processes.

-- **Backs up any unsynced notebooks** to the user's backup folder using the `onenote-cmd://backup:` command.
+- Backs up any unsynced notebooks to the user's backup folder using the `onenote-cmd://backup:` command.
   - The backups are stored in `C:\temp\OneNoteMigration`, however, feel free to edit the path to fit your organization’s needs.
   - Each backup creates a corresponding folder for each notebook with unsynced sections within this path.

-- **Parse through the `UWPBackUpStatus.json`** to validate backup was successful.
+- Parse through the `UWPBackUpStatus.json` to validate the backup was successful.
   - Uninstalling with a failed backup can lead to data loss.
+    > [!NOTE]
+    > To perform the backup, OneNote for Windows must be installed, and OneNote for Windows 10 must be updated to version 16001.14326.22008 or later.

-- **Uninstalls OneNote for Windows 10.**
+- Uninstalls OneNote for Windows 10.
   - Ensure OneNote for Windows 10 is uninstalled on a user basis and not on a device basis.
 This process helps mitigate scenarios where shared devices have unsynced notes removed for all accounts.

+Use this sample script to suit your organization's needs.

+:::code language="powershell" source="../snippets/deployment-guide-onenote/uninstall-onenote-win10.ps1":::

 ## Accessing Migrated Notes